kardeepak77/ST558Prj1/README.md

 ## Function for fetching data of NHL records

-With the help of funcions above, created a R function to fetch data from deisred NHL Records endpoint using either franchise id or team common name.
-If franchise id or team common name was not proivided api will return data from all franchises.
-Simillar set of fucntions were used to contract with NHL team stats RES-API end point.
+With the help of functions above, created a R function to fetch data from desired NHL Records endpoint using either franchise id or team common name.
+If franchise id or team common name was not provided api will return data from all franchises.
+Similar set of functions were used to contract with NHL team stats RES-API end point.

 ``` r
 # Get NHL records as data.frame for given team by id/name or all.
 If team not found then empty data.frame is returned.